portainer/portainer-docs/docs/v2.0/stacks/template.md

 * Platform: Here, you need to define if your template is ready for use in Linux or Windows environments.
 * Type: Choose between Swarm and Docker Standalone.

-Also, you can upload from your computer another compose file or get the file from a Github repository if needed.
+You can also upload another compose file from your computer or a Github repository if needed.

-After define this, you can add more services to your template.
+Once this has been defined, you can add more services to your template.

 ![template](assets/template-3.png)

-When everything is set, scroll down and create this custom template.
+Once complete click <b>create custom template</b>.

 ![template](assets/template-4.png)